SoftwareDefinedBuildings/stormport/tos/lib/net/serp/README.md

 ## Implementation Plan

 * [ ] need a trigger when a packet fails to send -- need to rebuilt routing
-* [ ] need to build up alternative routing tables when we hear neighbors in another message
+* [ ] need to build up alternative routes when we hear neighbors in another message
+* [ ] need to compress the neighbors in the reported messages
+* [x] need to increase size of routing table -- necessary?
+* [x] remove LL addresses from routing table?

 ## Trickle Timer